Ethernet

 Current IoT Yocto does not support changing permanent MAC address with ethtool.

-Starting from version v23.1 and in subsequent versions, IoT Yocto supports storing the MAC address in the u-boot environment variable ethaddr and passing it to Linux.
-The aliases node for assigning ethernet0 = ð will help to acquire the value stored in u-boot environment variable ethaddr.
+IoT Yocto supports storing the MAC address in the U-Boot environment variable ethaddr and passing it to Linux.
+The aliases node for assigning ethernet0 = ð will help to acquire the value stored in U-Boot environment variable ethaddr.
 There are three methods to modify the MAC address of the onboard eth0.
 These methods may also deal with MAC address issues for mass production.

 Note